Beaverdam, Virginia

 Beaverdam Elementary School of Hanover County Public Schools celebrated their centennial anniversary in 2006.

 The former New York Jet, Damien Woody, lives here.

 U. S. Racing Hall of Fame jockey Ted Atkinson (1916-2005) made his home in Beaverdam.

+Beaverdam receives significantly more snow than other places in Hanover County [Senz, 2025], due in large part to the trees [Eakle, 2025].